-Source: adapted from World Bank, 1999.
+Source: adapted from World Bank, 1999

 P. Sorokin (1992, pp. 190-193) also considers that society, culture, and personality are an integral whole.
-Similar opinion is represented by B. Yerznkyan et al. (2017).
+Similar opinion is represented by B. Yerznkyan, L. Gassner & A. Kara (2017).
 They support the attitude of D. North (1990, pp. 36-37) that informal institutions are "a part of the heritage that we call culture", and they conclude: "ability of two closely related phenomena, namely culture and institutions (especially the informal ones, such as codes of conduct, norms of behavior, and conventions), to impact economic performance".
-Furthermore, they correctly state that culture and institutions are closely linked towards the positive effects on economic performance.
+Furthermore, they correctly state that culture and institutions are closely linked towards the positive effects on eco-nomic performance.